-Extension Richland County offers free financial counseling, education, and coaching to all Richland County residents.
+Extension Richland County offers free financial education, and coaching to all Richland County residents.
 It’s easy, confidential, and free!
 If you live outside of Richland County, please inquire.
 If we cannot serve you, you will be referred to your county’s Human Development & Relationships Educator.

 Financial Education Group Classes

 In-person classes and workshops can be offered on a variety of financial topics, utilizing Human Development & Relationships curriculums or guest speakers.
 If your group would be interested in partnering with Extension Richland County, contact Chelsea Wunnicke.
 Examples of successful partnerships include banks & credit unions, school districts, universities, libraries, youth groups, community groups, churches, and businesses.

 Contact Chelsea Wunnicke, Richland County Human Development & Relationships Educator to set up an appointment.
 608-647-6148 or email: firstname.lastname@example.org

 A Financial Coach provides encouragement and that extra nudge you need to get going—and keep going.
 You pick the goal and you set the pace to reach that goal.